elixir-bridge/elixir-bridge.github.io/01_Installfest/11-deploy-to-heroku.markdown

 ![heroku-database-username](/assets/heroku-db-username.png)

 Do the same for password.
-Create a Variable called password. and then copy the password from the correct portion of the database url
+Create a Variable called `PASSWORD`. and then copy the password from the correct portion of the database url
 ```
 postgres://username:password@12-245-123-12compute-1.amazonaws.com:5432/databse
 ```